 In BriefThe coldest temperature in the known universe is absolute zero, the point at which all movement stops.
-Here's what physics has to say about Hagedorn temperature and the hottest possible points.
+Here's what physics has to say about the highest known temperature.

 It’s Getting Hot In Here